TMEditX The Ultimate MSIX Package Editor plus MsixDeploy To Documentation Index

 If analysis shows that the PSF is recommended, a list of fixups and reasons for them are shown.
 The analysis is not able to find all application conditions that lead to needing fixups.
 The analysis is based upon evidence of file and registry items written by the captured vendor installer, but cannot detect runtime issues such as those leading to need the DynamicLibraryFixup.

 You may add the PSF whether or not analysis suggests it.
-The button will bring up a new window for you to configure Psf components.
-If suggestions were made, these will already be added to the settings in that window.
+The button will bring up a new window with appropriate settings for your package.
+If needed, such as you want to add a package script, you may change configuration for a Psf component, or add or remove components.

 This tool contains both 32 and 64 bit versions of following components: